 - There is no cost to eligible persons (see definition in section below) who receive a minor ailment service from an eligible pharmacy (see definition in section below). - The minor ailment service must be provided in-person at an eligible pharmacy or virtually (including by phone) from the location of the pharmacy.
-Note that claims for virtual care must follow the requirements provided by the Ontario College of Pharmacists Virtual Care Policy.
+For clarity, the location of the pharmacy where the minor ailment service is provided (in-person or virtually) must be the pharmacy location that is operated by the operator submitting